-Glengyle distillery in Campbeltown is producing spirit again and their first 12 year old single malt is due to appear later this year.
+The Glengyle distillery in Campbeltown is once again producing single malt whisky, with the first ever 12 year old Kilkerran due to be unveiled later this year.

-Glengyle distillery was founded in 1872 by William Mitchell – nephew to John Mitchell, of Springbank Distillery which stood adjacent.
-William sold his distillery in 1919 but it didn’t survive long under new ownership and eventually closed in 1925 during a rather dark period in the history of Campbeltown.
+Glengyle was founded in 1872 by William Mitchell – nephew to John Mitchell, of Springbank Distillery.
+William eventually sold the distillery in 1919 but unfortunately it didn’t survive for very long under new ownership and finally closed down in 1925 during a massive downturn in the once thriving Campbeltown whisky industry.

 The good times weren’t to last however and a number of contributing factors combined to bring about a catastrophic collapse of this once booming industry, with greed playing no small part.
 Some distillers, more concerned with producing quantity rather than quality, earned Campbeltown an unwanted reputation for rough spirit.
 With the rising popularity in lighter, Speyside malts, the towns distillers found it harder and harder to market their heavier, coastal spirit.